jacob-ebey/throwforward/docs/manual-setup.md

 The Throwforward Vite plugin is a powerful tool for building and deploying modern web applications on the Cloudflare platform.
 This documentation provides an overview of how to use the Throwforward Vite plugin in your Vite configuration.

+You don't have to go through this guide, there are starter templates available.
+Find out more at [/docs/starter-templates](/docs/starters).

 ## `throwforward-dev/vite`

 ```ts